 In Chicago, she taught preschool children through Jumpstart, a national reading and literacy program serving under-resourced communities.
 She later conducted a study with incarcerated peers in the Inside-Out Prison Exchange Program, which led Illinois to provide peer-led civic education for people being released from prison.

 Renée returned to California by way of San Francisco.
 There, she spent nearly five years as a policy analyst and advocate with the Center on Juvenile and Criminal Justice.
 Her work has supported the closure of California’s dangerous youth prisons and provided policy training for system-impacted community leaders.
+In June 2022, she continued her work in the Philippines with as a Fulbright research grantee supporting youth at Bahay Tuluyan Quezon, a residential center for justice-involved youth and their peers.
 When Renée is not writing stories, you can find her crafting, exploring nature, and working to keep families together!